-Apple Store on Via del Corso will be one of the company's most important stores globally.
+Apple Via del Corso will be one of the company's most important stores globally.

-The massive new venue will be added to Apple's two official sales outlets at Rome commercial centres Porta di Roma and Euroma2, but will see the US multinational close its store at RomaEst shopping centre.
+The massive new venue - set to become one of the most important Apple retail locations in the world - will be added to Apple's two official sales outlets at Rome shopping centres Porta di Roma and Euroma2, but led to the recent closure of its store at the RomaEst mall.

-However the company will transfer its employees from RomaEst, adding them to the additional 120 people it plans to hire for its new base in the heart of Rome's historic centre.
+However the US multinational company has pledged to transfer its employees from RomaEst, adding them to the additional 120 people it plans to hire for its new base in the heart of Rome's historic centre.

 Apple Via del Corso

-The exact address of the venue - to be known as "Apple Via del Corso" (minus the word "Store") will be Palazzo Marignoli, about halfway along Via del Corso, at number 184 to be precise.
+The exact address of the venue - to be known as "Apple Via del Corso" (minus the word "Store") is Palazzo Marignoli, about halfway along Via del Corso, at number 184 to be precise.

 The historic building has been completely redesigned by Foster + Partners, the British architectural firm also behind the revamp of Apple's other Italian flagship store, Piazza Liberty in Milan.